Flag of Tulsa: Symbolism

+Reception

+In a 2022 flag survey conducted by the North American Vexillological Association, the Tulsa flag ranked 1st out of 312 new city flags in the United States, with a rating of 8.17 out of 10.

 History

 1924–1941 flag

 Tulsa's first flag was a non-rectangular design with the fly ending in an isosceles triangle.
 It consisted of a white field with a large red circle in the center with the word "Tulsa" inside.
 From the red circle emanate eight blue rays and six white rays.
 In the broader white sections are two red arrows pointing inward, with the words "Unlimited" on the hoist and "Opportunity" on the fly, both in white and in capital letters.
 The design suggests the brashness of early Tulsa as it grew rapidly with the petroleum industry, attracting visitors, settlers, and businesses, loudly proclaiming a bright future for all.
-This was adopted on June 5, 1924, during Herman F. Newblock's mayorship and designed by Alfred Perry.
+This was adopted on June 5, 1924, during Herman Frederick Newblock's mayorship and designed by Alfred Perry.
 W. A. (Rose) Cease sewed the first flag.

 1941–1973 flag

-Tulsa's second flag consisted of an encircled star containing a globe circumscribed with the words "Tulsa Oklahoma" in capital letters.
-This was adopted on September 27, 1941, during Clarence H. Veale's mayorship.
+The creation of Tulsa’s second flag was initiated by a call to action from Tulsa’s Mayor, Clarence H. Veale.
+Veale asked art students at three local high schools as well as the University of Tulsa to submit designs for the new flag on March of 1941.
+“The flag should symbolize Tulsa as a clean city, an industrial city and a city of oil,” said the mayor.
+The flag that was chosen was designed by Erie B. Slack and was approved by city commissioners on October 10, 1941.
+The flag consisted of three red stripes two white stripes and a field of blue.
+In the center of the blue field is a circle of 45 stars, representing the 45 states which preceded Oklahoma into the union.
+Centering these is a design containing the forty-sixth star, Oklahoma, and symbols representing Tulsa’s predominant interests: oil aviation, industry and agriculture, along with a peace pipe symbolizing her Native American tradition.